adamstl1997/forSoleSavy/README.md

 # forSoleSavy
 Showcasing some select files from a recent project I'm working on to SoleSavy as an example of my coding skillset.
+I am using the React Native framework, Javascript coding language, and Firebase platform for my database.
+Some key skills shown here include networking/data fetching, work with databases, local storage usage, react native concepts, and javascipt concepts.

 High level explanation of these files: